 Even though my generation is most at fault, it is not just a teen problem.
 I see adult drivers check email at stoplights, look away to tune a radio, turn around to tend to a child in the back seat, or shoo a pet off a lap.

 Why do we risk our lives and the lives of others?
 It is not as easy as it sounds.
 Do we not know the risks?
 Yes, yes, we do.
 In school there are meetings focusing on texting and driving.
 In driver’s education there is ample attention to the dangers of distracted driving.
 Adults, ironically, warn teens on driving dangers even as they practice their own long-standing ways of paying less than full attention to the road.

-To supplement the excellent research on the Polito & Associates website, I did some (admittedly, unscientific) interviews with five teens and five adults.
+To supplement the excellent research on the Polito & Harrington website, I did some (admittedly, unscientific) interviews with five teens and five adults.
 Even though all know distracted driving is an issue, none of the ten individuals felt they themselves succumbed to temptations while driving.
 Therefore, there is a disconnect.
 I then asked why they felt others in their age group might be irresponsible from time to time.
 Teens answered that their friends felt nothing bad would ever happen to them.
 Adults responded that other adults feel able to handle

 a short look-away given decades of driving experience.

 Existing technology can be worked around.
 For example, the latest iPhone version will not interface when it senses vehicle speed.
 However, it is simple for the driver to click “I’m not driving” to disable the alert (and become more distracted while doing so).